aslakjohansen/GroundTruth-1/BuildingSchema/guidelines.md

 Where Do We Go from Here?
 -------------------------

-Tags, TagSets and Relations are added [here](https://docs.google.com/spreadsheets/d/1QTSu0UxJ7UqRvgTW2P1Q4qudoBbvPqXpEhYiulyjcro/edit#gid=0).
-Missing elements should be added here.
-The spreadsheet is then exported to XL and processed by an IronPython notebook into the /BuildingSchema/Brick*.ttl files.
+Missing Tags, TagSets and Relations may be added [here](https://docs.google.com/spreadsheets/d/1QTSu0UxJ7UqRvgTW2P1Q4qudoBbvPqXpEhYiulyjcro/edit#gid=0).
+This spreadsheet is then exported to XL and processed by an IronPython notebook into the /BuildingSchema/Brick*.ttl files.

 The current schema layout is: